tzok/cli2rest-bio/dssr/README.md

 ## Requirements

+- **License Required:** You must obtain a license for DSSR from Columbia Technology Ventures
-- The `x3dna-dssr` binary must be present in the `dssr/` directory before building the container
+- The `x3dna-dssr` binary must be manually downloaded and placed in the `dssr/` directory before building the container
 - The binary should be compatible with the Linux environment used in the base image
+- Contact Columbia Technology Ventures for licensing information and to obtain the binary

+**Note:** This container cannot be built without the licensed `x3dna-dssr` binary.